nadialefebvre/code-challenge-footprint/README.md

 **Issue:** Styling with Material UI.

-**Solution:** I decided to use directly the Material UI components for their clean and minimalist styling, so hopefully I won't have so much more styling to do.
+**Solution:** I decided to use directly the Material UI components for their clean and minimalist styling, so I didn't have more styling to do.

 **If I had more time:** I would have try to make good use of much more possibilities of Material UI, since I used it only once before, and for a tiny project.